Here are suggested sources for more information on regional planning, forests and water:

 Regional Planning

 - The Highlands: Critical Resources, Treasured Landscapes, edited by Prof. Richard Lathrop (Rutgers University).
 Rutgers University Press (2011).
+Each chapter in this book is written by a different researcher and it examines the landscape of this region so important as open space and a source of drinking water for over fifteen million people.

 - Regional Planning for a Sustainable America, edited with an introduction and conclusion by Carleton Montgomery (executive director of Pinelands Preservation Alliance), Rutgers University Press (2011).
-The web site www.regionalplans.org complements the book and offers the book for sale, with proceeds supporting the Pinelands Preservation Alliance.
+The web site www.regionalplans.net complements the book and offers the book for sale, with proceeds supporting the Pinelands Preservation Alliance.

 Forests and Water